sychen52/nest-camera-site/README.md

 These four items needs to be included into config.json.
 An example of config.json can be find as _config.json.

-## Local Install
+## Install
 After clone the repo, change directory in to the folder.
 ```
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./selfsigned.key -out selfsigned.crt
 npm install
 npm run start
 ```
-open a browser and go to the following url: https://127.0.0.1:5000.
+open a browser and go to the following url: https://[IP]:5000.

 Default credentials:
 ```